bozsahin/ccglab/README.md

 You need a linux system for CCGlab.
 There are three options for windows (I recommend the first one):

 <ol>
-           <li> For windows 10: Follow these <a href="docs/windows10-directions.md">directions</a>.
+           <li> For windows 10 onwards: Follow these <a href="docs/windows10-directions.md">directions</a>.
 No partitions, no virtualbox, no hassles.
 You now have linux as a W10 app with ccglab in it.
 <li> For windows earlier than W10: install a virtual box such as Oracle's: https://www.virtualbox.org/.

 Then follow one of the advices below for linuxes for ccglab install, depending on your virtual machine.